How to choose a pillow?

-When you choose a pillow make sure you consider the 4 main elements to a pillow: the filling, the support it offers, the construction and the size.
-This information will help you decide what the best pillow is for you.
-Plus, the best pillow for neck pain and the right pillow for side sleepers.
+Choose the best pillow by considering the pillow filling, the support it offers, the construction and the size.
+This will help you decide what the best pillow is for you.

 How to choose a pillow:

 - What are the types of pillow filling?

 - What is the best pillow to sleep on?

 - What are the standard pillow sizes in the UK?

 - How often should I replace my pillow?

 The perfect pillow is key to a good night’s sleep.
 It should provide the right amount of firmness and softness.
 It should support your neck and contour to your head.
 It should be breathable, long-lasting and spring back after use.
 It shouldn’t be poky, go flat, set off your allergies or lose its shape after six months.
 The perfect pillow should feel luxurious, combining the best filling with the cleverest construction.